Palm and Palm Kernel Oil Derivatives

-In 2020, Innospec have joined the collaborative initiative; Action for Sustainable Derivatives (ASD) which aims to develop a harmonized approach to supply chain transparency, risk monitoring and evaluation.
+In 2020, Innospec joined the collaborative initiative; Action for Sustainable Derivatives (ASD) which aims to develop a harmonized approach to supply chain transparency, risk monitoring and evaluation.

 - Palm Supply Grievance Procedure

-Innospec’s Palm Grievance Policy provides a clear process for the identification, investigation and resolution of external grievances concerning the implementation of Innospec’s Sustainable Sourcing of Palm and Palm Kernel Oil Derivatives policy.
+Innospec’s Palm Grievance Procedure provides a clear process for the identification, investigation and resolution of external grievances concerning the implementation of Innospec’s Sustainable Sourcing of Palm and Palm Kernel Oil Derivatives policy.
 We aim to provide a clear, appropriate and prompt response to any applicable grievance raised.

 |Tabung Haji Plantations ("THP")||April 2020||Report can be found here||Chain Reaction Research||Alleged deforestation by Deru Semangat Sdn Bhd, a company allegedly linked to TH Plantations Berhad (THP).||Case Closed: